-Exposure to artificial ultraviolet (UV) light from indoor tanning beds and sun lamps increases the risk of skin cancer.
-In July 2014, a Surgeon General's Call To Action to Prevent Skin Cancer Report(http://www.surgeongeneral.gov/library/calls/prevent-skin-cancer/) was released.
+Exposure to artificial ultraviolet radiation (UVR) from indoor tanning beds and sun lamps increases the risk of skin cancer.
+In July 2014, a Surgeon General's Call To Action to Prevent Skin Cancer Report was released.
 One of the goals of this report was to reduce the harms from indoor tanning.
-In the same year, the Food and Drug Administration (FDA) increased the stringency of regulations related to indoor tanning equipment and facilities that provide indoor tanning services, and changed the classification of such devices to a Class II from a Class I. Several states have adopted youth access restrictions for tanning beds, and FDA has proposed a nationwide restriction for minors' (under 18) access to tanning beds.
+In the same year, the Food and Drug Administration (FDA) increased the stringency of regulations related to indoor tanning equipment and facilities that provide indoor tanning services, recommended that persons repeatedly exposed to UVR should be regularly evaluated for skin cancer, and changed the classification of such devices to a Class II from a Class I designation.
+Guy et al. 2017 estimated that restricting indoor tanning among minors under 18 years old may prevent melanoma incidence and mortality and save millions of dollars in treatment costs in the United States.
+Reports indicate that age restriction laws have been associated with less indoor tanning.
+Several states have adopted laws restricting youth access to tanning beds, and the FDA has proposed a nationwide restriction for minors' (under 18 years) access to tanning beds.

-The percentage of high school students (grades 9-12) who reported use of an indoor tanning device such as a sunlamp, sunbed, or tanning booth (not counting getting a spray-on tan) one or more times during the 12 months before the survey.
+The percentage of high school students (grades 9-12) who reported use of an indoor tanning device such as a sunlamp, sunbed, or tanning booth (not counting receipt of a spray-on tan) one or more times during the 12 months before the survey.

 The percentage of adults aged 18 years and older who have used an indoor tanning device one or more times during the past 12 months.
-Although NHIS-CCS also collected this data for adults in 2005 and 2008, the methodology used then likely resulted in overestimates and so that data was not included here.
+Although NHIS-CCS also collected this data for adults in 2005 and 2008, the methodology used likely resulted in overestimates, and these data are not included in the report.